Lipe-lx/NeuralRate-MCP/apps/web/public/docs/deployment.md

 ## Operator Notes

 - Treat Cloudflare dashboard Git wiring as the deploy trigger configuration.
-- Treat `apps/worker/wrangler.toml` as runtime configuration for the Worker, not as proof that GitHub Actions deploys it.
+- Treat `apps/worker/wrangler.toml` and `apps/executor/wrangler.toml` as runtime configuration plus binding metadata.
+- Treat `npm run cf:prod:publish` as the canonical production publish command for worker + executor.
 - If future automation is added through GitHub Actions, update this document so it remains the canonical deployment reference.